ckelly27/Machine-Learning-Notebooks/NBA/readme.md

-My first attempt at a neural network to predict scores of NBA games (or the score of one team, rather) using the data from a team's 6 previous games as input
+My first attempt at a neural network to predict scores of NBA games (or the score of one team, rather) using the data from a team's 6 previous games as input.
+This model is absurdly overfit, likely due to the lack of observances (30, for each team in the league).
+I would like to revisit this, and edit the model to take statistics from the opposing team to better predict scores